alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

     the $F$ function would be a random perturbation of $F(r)=1-\exp(-\lambda \pi r^2)$.
 See Figure \ref{fig:figure3}(a), which presents different
     variants accounting in various ways for edge-effects.
-    Note the clear deviation of the empirical $\hat{F}$ functions from what would be expected under CSR, namely  $F_\text{pois}$.
+    Note the clear deviation of the empirical $\hat{F}$ functions from what would be expected under CSR, namely the theoretical $F_\text{pois}$.
     + the $G$ function computes the empirical distribution of nearest-neighbour distances between defect points; if the point pattern was in fact CSR with intensity $\lambda$, then the $G$ function would also be a random perturbation of $F(r)=1-\exp(-\lambda \pi r^2)$.
-See Figure \ref{fig:figure3}(b), and note the clear deviation from $G_\text{pois}$ of the empirical $\hat{G}$ functions (which again account in various ways for edge-effects), hence again suggesting deviation from CSR.
+See Figure \ref{fig:figure3}(b), and note the clear deviation from the theoretical $G_\text{pois}$ of the empirical $\hat{G}$ functions (which again account in various ways for edge-effects), hence again suggesting deviation from CSR.
     + the $K$ function (Ripley's $K$ function) computes the empirical mean number of defect points within a distance $r$ of a typical defect point, viewed as a function of $R$; if the point pattern was in fact CSR with intensity $\lambda$, then the $K$ function would be a random perturbation of $K(r)=\pi r^2$.
 See Figure \ref{fig:figure4}(a), and note the deviation from $K_\text{pois}$ of the empirical $\hat{K}$ functions (once more accounting for edge-effects in different ways), especially at short distances, once more suggesting deviation from CSR.
     Note that for geometrical reasons the empirical $\hat{K}$ functions will exhibit substantially greater variation at large distances;
     it is therefore appropriate to confine attention to the left-hand third of the $x$-axis.
-    The excess over $K_\text{pois}$ at short distances, particularly for $\hat{K}_\text{iso}$, indicates that defects are more clustered than would be expected from CSR.
+    The excess over the theoretical $K_\text{pois}$ at short distances, particularly for $\hat{K}_\text{iso}$, indicates that defects are more clustered than would be expected from CSR.
     + Plots are also available which compute these functions in a way which accounts for inhomogeneity:
     Figure \ref{fig:figure4}(b) gives an example of this in the case of the $K$ function.
-The plots of the empirical inhomogeneity-adjusted $\hat{K}_\text{inhom}$ functions agree much more closely with
-    $K^\text{pois}_\text{inhom}$ at short distances, supporting the hypothesis that the pattern of defects is what might be expected to arise from an _inhomogeneous_ Poisson process of defects.
+The plots of the empirical inhomogeneity-adjusted $\hat{K}_\text{inhom}$ functions agree much more closely with the theoretical $K^\text{pois}_\text{inhom}$ at short distances, supporting the hypothesis that the pattern of defects is what might be expected to arise from an _inhomogeneous_ Poisson process of defects.
 4. Finally the relationship of the defect points to sub-panel boundaries can be studied by means of various logistic regression options, which assess whether damage intensity appears to depend on distance from the centre of the image or horizontal or vertical distance from sub-panel edges.
-When this data set is modelled in terms of Euclidean distance from the centre, the web application reports substantial evidence for positive dependence of defect intensity on distance from the centre (see `as.vector(dist)` in the web application output below), conforming with the visual impression given by Figure \ref{fig:figure2}(a).
+When this data set is modelled in terms of Euclidean distance from the centre, the web application reports substantial evidence for positive dependence of defect intensity on distance from the centre (see `as.vector(dist)` in the following web application output), conforming with the visual impression given by Figure \ref{fig:figure2}(a).

 ```
+Output from web application:

 Call:
 glm(formula = as.vector(pix_matrix) ~ as.vector(dist), family = binomial(link = logit))